wasp-lang/wasp-bot/README.md

 ### Running

-When developing, run the bot server locally with `npm run startBot`.
-This will actually connect it to the Discord server, so it could affect the production.
+When developing, run the bot server locally with `npm run buildAndStartBot`.
+This will actually connect it to the Discord server, so you will have two bots running at the same time -> production one, and your development one.
+So test quickly what you need and then shut it down.

-Run `npm run calcAnalytics` to run analytics manually and get the report in the CLI.
+Run `npm run buildAndCalcAnalytics` to run analytics manually and get the report in the CLI.

 ### Deployment